We5ter/GSDF/README.md

             }
 ```

-- Run XX-Net, please ensure that xx-net running in 127.0.0.1:8087 (default), you can access 127.0.0.1:8085 view it;

-- Download this script, unzip it and go to the unpacked directory;

-- Run  `python GSDFT.py`, this is Terminal version, please ensure that running xx-net continuous operation;
+- Run  `python GSDFT.py -h`, this is Terminal version;

 - The output is displayed in tabular form on the terminal, the results is also written in txt file.